 - Refuses to accept uncontrolled influx of people who take but don’t give i.e. if you contribute, you’re welcome.

-- Believe in action and decision making where the action is felt, i.e. not laws and decisions being taken out of touch with, and far afield from, the people concerned.
+- Believes in action and decision making where the action is felt, i.e. not laws and decisions being taken out of touch with, and far afield from, the people concerned.

-- Healthy competition and the individual’s right to self determination
+- promotes healthy competition and the individual’s right to self determination

 It is clear that the very moment you start a political party, you also set up a set of values that characterise the party.

 This goes for Labour, who are now anything but the Labour Party of the 1950s, or the Tories, whose values are as unclear as the wobbling Lib.
 Dem.s, who don’t seem to know who they are at all.

 It was inevitable, that a reaction to the failure of the old parties had to come.

 Other European parties, like the Danish People’s Party (DF), have therefore arisen and gone through the same change of finding out who they are.

 Common to their present success are the facts that the old parties have failed, lied, cheated and disappointed, but also that UKIP (and DF) have found their legs and begun to stand firm, while listening to what people want.
 Remember Blair: “We can’t leave important decisions to people, as they don’t understand”!!